"Authenticity is the daily practice of letting go of who we think we are supposed to be and embracing

 Why I Love Being a Clinical Counsellor

 I am continually awed by the willingness of individuals and families to bring their struggles into the light and to ask for help.
 I believe that every person has an innate ability to heal and to grow, and that skillfully supporting others to strengthen their mental health can transform lives, and result in lasting positive change for individuals, families, and communities.
-Being a clinical counsellor also continually challenges me to grow in my roles as a wife, a mother, and a member of our local and global community.
-I too have experienced great suffering at times in my life, and am always learning about being human.
+Being a clinical counsellor also continually challenges me to grow in my own relationships, and as a member of our local and global community.
+I too have experienced great suffering at times, and am always learning about being human.

 I have a Masters degree in Counselling Psychology (MACP) and am a Registered Clinical Counsellor (RCC) with the British Columbia Association of Clinical Counsellors (BCACC).
 I also hold a Bachelor of Science in Nursing (BScN).
 I am licensed and insured and follow a strict code of professional ethics.
-I frequently participate in ongoing education, learning groups and conferences, to keep up to date and refreshed in my knowledge and practice.
-I routinely seek out professional supervision and work closely with other professionals in the broader health care system.
+I frequently participate in professional education, routinely engage in professional and peer supervision, and work well with other professionals in the broader health care system.